We have positioned the corporate governance

 Review of Decision-Making Authority of the Board of Directors

-Within the context of strengthening the functions of the Board of Directors amid changes in the business environment, TOK has started a review of the decision-making authority of the Board of Directors, including authorities delegated to the Committee of Officers.
-The Company modified decision-making authorities in April 2019 and has started to examine changes to decisionmaking authorities at subsidiaries inside and outside Japan with the aim of implementing these changes in January 2020.
+Within the context of strengthening the functions of the Board of Directors and changes in the business environment, the decision-making authority of the Board of Directors was reviewed in April 2019, such as delegating decision-making authority to the Committee of Officers.
+We also revised the Board of Directors regulations, the Committee of Officers regulations, the Specific Authority by Position, and the Duty and Authority regulations.
+We are currently in discussions regarding changing the decision-making authorities at subsidiaries inside and outside Japan with the aim of completing these changes during the fiscal year ending December 31, 2020.

 Establishment of Independent Officer Meetings

-The meetings aim to strengthen the effectiveness and add vigor to deliberations at the Board of Directors through:
+The meetings aim to strengthen the effectiveness and add vigor to discussions at the Board of Directors through:

 • exchange of opinions on themes to be taken up at the next Board of Directors meeting

 While taking steps to strengthen the Board of Directors’ functions in management decision making and supervision, TOK has the Committee of Officers made up of all officers to reinforce its business execution capabilities.
-The committee members include the chief executive officer, the chief operating officer, senior executive officers, executive officers and officers.Those officers’ ranks derive from differences in business responsibilities and other considerations.
+The committee members include the chief executive officer, the chief operating officer, senior executive officers, executive officers and officers, allowing for their business responsibilities, capabilities and other factors.

-As of March 28, 2019, the Company had 14 officers including five officers also serving as directors.
+As of March 27, 2020, the Committee of Officers was chaired by President Taneichi and comprised 12 officers, including five officers also serving as directors.
 In principle, the Committee of Officers meets once a month on a regular basis and holds extraordinary meetings as required.
 The meetings are held to share instructions and orders resolved by the Board of Directors and information among the officers, and with the goal of planning management strategies, deliberating and approving certain important decisions that are not subject to a Board of Directors resolution.

 To improve the effectiveness of corporate audits, and to ensure smooth execution of audit duties, one person is also assigned to assist the auditors.